 How does Vitamin D help the body?

 Vitamin D is important for many reasons (yeah, we're gonna get into a lot here).
 Without sufficient amounts, we cannot effectively absorb calcium, and our immune systems are more vulnerable.
-In addition, our periods can be painful, our fertility may suffer (men too), and our hair may even fall out when vitamin D levels in the body drop.
+In addition, our periods can be painful, our fertility may suffer (men too), our skin can become dry and dull (potentially causing rashes), and our hair may even fall out when vitamin D levels in the body drop.

 Can vitamin D affect my period?